We accept both transparencies and digital images.

 locality, association, or other attribute that illustrates a given article

-Please note we will often decline a fabulous photo of a "killer" specimen if the precise locality information is unknown (e.g., we consider neither "Minas Gerais, Brazil" nor "Gilgit, Northern Areas, Pakistan" to be localities).
+Please note we will often decline a fabulous photo of a "killer" specimen if the precise locality information is unknown (e.g., both "Minas Gerais, Brazil" nor "Tarryall Mountains, Colorado" are too broad and are not considered localities).

 All of the following information should be clearly marked on submitted images: